 5. Mandelmusslor - Almond Tartlets

-Delicous tartlets consisting of an almond-pastry shell filled with whipped cream and garnished topped off with your favourite jam.
+Delicious tartlets consisting of an almond-pastry shell filled with whipped cream and garnished topped off with your favourite jam.
+Cute to look at again they are deceptively simple but offer a delicious bite-size treat that is the perfect match for a cup of tea on a cold winter evening.
 Find the recipe at mydanishkitchen.com.

 8. Pepparkakor - Ginger Snaps

 These are a super Christmassy treat that are perfect to have on hand when guests land on you over Christmas or when the kids are n the hunt for their sugar fix.
 Wafer thin, spicy, clove-scented gingerbread cookies allow you to live out your Mother Christmas fantasies and creative by making your own festive figures.
 Use them for decorating the Christmas tree.